Vinitha Koshy

 Vinitha Koshy is an Indian actress who made her debut with the 2016 film Aanandam.
 She won the Kerala State Film Award – Special Jury Award for her performance in Ottamuri Velicham (2017).
-She has also appeared in the films Aby (2017) and Luca (2019).
+She has also appeared in the films Aby (2017), Luca (2019) and in highest grossing Malayalam film 2018 (2023).

 Early life

 Vinitha Koshy was born in Kallada, Kollam, Kerala.
 She worked at Father Muller college of nursing mangalore and later as a pediatric counsellor at Mount Elizabeth Medical Centre, Singapore from 2014 to 2016.